vuejsprojects/good-bits/README.md

 }
 ```

-* Unlike Python in JS a variable is define whit a var, const or let whereas in Python a vairable is defined when it is first used.
+* Unlike Python in JS a variable is define whith a var, const or let whereas in Python a vairable is defined when it is first used.

 * __var__ is more or less deprecated used __let__ if the variable is supposed to mutated if not __const__. if any is omitted the variable is global.